5. Tiny Machines (1,075)

 A human cell can produce tens of thousands of different proteins, each folded into its own unique shape with its own unique task.

 Much of protein diversity is due to the many kinds of functional proteins.
-There are roughly ten times as many kinds of functional proteins as structural proteins.
+There are many more different kinds of functional proteins than structural proteins.

 Functional protein roles